TUW-GEO/ReconOri/README.md

 All states are indicated graphically.
 Use the buttons above the map view to control if aerials with the respective state shall be shown or not.

-Tested with QGIS 3.16.14 LTR, installed with the *standalone installer (MSI)*.
+Tested with QGIS 3.22 LTR, installed with the *standalone installer (MSI)*.

+May still work with QGIS 3.16.14 *standalone installer (MSI)*.
 Does not work with the QGIS 3.16.14 *network installer*, since that comes with Python 3.7 instead of 3.9.
-Does not work with older releases, but should work with newer ones.
+Does not work with even older releases, but should work with newer ones.

 ## Compilation